monstorix/plex-font-systemless-module/README_EN.md

 1. Download the latest version of the OpenType font package (version should be greater than or equal to 6.4) from the [IBM Plex repository](https://github.com/ibm/plex/releases/latest).
 2. Click **Code > Download ZIP**, Download the base module file and extract.
-3. Referring to the support table above, extract **all** otf font files for **supported languages** and **flatten** them into the `/system/fonts` folder of the module. **No need to create subfolders or change/delete other files, especially the EmptyFonts and Roboto empty font files already included. **
+3. Referring to the support table above, extract **all** otf font files for **supported languages** and place them into the `/system/fonts` folder of the module. **No need to create subfolders or change/delete other files, especially the EmptyFonts and Roboto empty font files already included.**

 The final `/system/fonts` catalogue structure should refer to the following format:
 ```